Southern NJ Beaches Forecast

 Marine Forecast Discussion

-Marine: Seas currently feature approximately 3-4 ft. wave heights with a southeasterly swell, and a dominant period of 4-7 seconds.
-Wave heights will start the forecast period at 3-4 ft. levels Friday in the immediate wake of a cold front that moves through the prior Thursday night, then will decrease Friday night onward and remain and normal 2-3 ft. wave heights throughout the upcoming week.
+Marine: Seas currently feature approximately 3-4 ft. wave heights with a southeasterly swell, and a dominant period of 6-8 seconds.
+Wave heights will lower to 2-3 ft.
+Friday, then maintain those wave heights throughout the upcoming weekend, An increase to 3-4 ft. on Monday is expected with a cold front moving through the region... and in the wake of that front on Tuesday.
 Thunderstorms can provide localized rough boat and beach conditions higher than wave heights indicated, and you should monitor statements issued by the National Weather Service forecast office in Mount Holly, NJ for the latest marine advisories.
-At present time, no thunderstorm activity is expected within this forecast period, and any storm activity with the aforementioned cold front will likely move offshore Thursday evening.
-Ocean water temperatures will continue to run near to slightly below seasonal average for this upcoming week in the upper 60s.
+At present time, thunderstorm activity is possible late Friday and Saturday (stray threat) and Monday (scattered threat) within this forecast period.
+Ocean water temperatures will continue to run near seasonal average for this upcoming week in the middle 70s.